Mohammadimh76/Mohammadimh76.github.io/_pages/patents/patent-3.md

 > Note: This content was originally written in Persian and translated into English using AI.
 Minor inaccuracies may exist.
 {: .block-warning }

 Most existing systems are designed for retinal examination, while others focus on the cornea or lens.
-These systems generally:<br>
+These systems generally:
 - Lack adequate precision
 - Contain human error potential
 - Are not specialized for iris examination<br>

 This has driven the development of our specialized system that:<br>
 - Enables early detection capabilities
 - Is specifically designed for iris studies
 - Reduces human error through advanced algorithms
-- Provides high-precision measurements for iris-related conditions<br>
+- Provides high-precision measurements for iris-related conditions

 The innovation addresses the critical need for a dedicated iris examination system with early detection capabilities, filling a gap in current ophthalmic diagnostic technology.